Matthew Keller

 Matthew Keller or Mathew Keller (1810–1881) was an early agriculturalist, vintner and distiller in Los Angeles, California, shortly after it became part of the United States following the Mexican War.
 He was also on the county Board of Supervisors and on the Common Council, the city's governing body.

 Personal

-Keller was born in Queenstown, Ireland Queenstown, County Cork, Ireland, in 1810 according to his grandson he graduated from Trinity College, Dublin but in fact Trinity College did not let in Catholics until 1970 and they had no record of his attending.
+Keller was born in Queenstown, County Cork, Ireland, in 1810 according to his grandson he graduated from Trinity College, Dublin but in fact Trinity College did not let in Catholics until 1970 and they had no record of his attending.
 He was well educated and his business ventures show how intelligent he was.
 He married Eliza Christie and when he died in 1881 he was survived by three children, Caroline E. Shafer, Alice Shafer and Henry Workman Keller.
 Eight children predeceased their parents.

 As a mark of respect, Keller was known as Don Mateo (Spanish for "Matthew").

 Business and agriculture

 He moved to Texas in the mid-1830s, then spent "the next twelve to fifteen years" in Mexico.
 While in Guadalajara, he met Andrew A. Boyle, and the two returned to the United States — with Keller going at first to New Orleans, then to San Francisco in 1849 and finally to Los Angeles in 1851.

 Keller opened a general store at the corner of Los Angeles and Commercial streets and also purchased ten acres from Manuel Requena at Alameda and Aliso streets, where Union Station is now situated.

 There he built his home, planted fruit trees and vineyards.
 In 1852 he established his winery and brandy still, to be known as the Rising Sun and Los Angeles Vineyards winery.
 He had warehouses in San Francisco, New York, and Philadelphia.
 In addition, he experimented with various agricultural crops — fruit trees, castor oil plants, hops and cotton.

 It was said that "At full capacity, the winery could turn out 200 gallons of brandy and 1,000 gallons of wine daily.
 Keller's sherry was particularly good and won many awards at county fairs."